 How to Set Boundaries With a BPD Loved One

-Setting healthy boundaries is important for your own self-care to maintain a healthy and sustainable relationship with someone with BPD.
-Setting boundaries means being clear and communicative about what you can and cannot tolerate, and how you need to be treated.
-Setting boundaries does not have to be (and should not be) an unkind process, rather it is a process of communicating clearly.
+Setting healthy boundaries is important when maintaining a healthy and sustainable relationship with someone with BPD.
+Setting boundaries means being clear and communicative about what you will and will not tolerate, and how you need to be treated.
+Doing so does not have to be (and should not be) an unkind process, rather it is a process of communicating clearly.

 Here are tips for setting boundaries:

-- Be direct and kind: different cultures have varying levels of comfort with assertiveness.
-It can be useful to think of being direct vs. beating around the bush, while also bringing in basic kindness.
+- Be direct and kind: Different cultures have varying levels of comfort with assertiveness.
+Remind yourself to be direct instead of beating around the bush, while also bringing in basic kindness.

-- Communicate clearly what types of behaviors are not acceptable: this active feedback will help the person with BPD to understand the nuances of your relationship
+- Communicate clearly: Plainly explaining what types of behaviors are not acceptable will help the person with BPD understand the nuances of your relationship

-- Don’t expect others to be comfortable with your boundaries all the time: setting boundaries is bound to bring up some discomfort; that does not mean you are doing it wrong.
+- Don’t expect others to be comfortable with your boundaries: Setting boundaries is bound to bring up some discomfort; that does not mean you are doing it wrong.
 Setting boundaries is a skill that you will become more competent and comfortable with over time.

-Effective communication can help all relationships, but especially a BPD relationship.
+Effective communication can improve all relationships, especially one with a BPD loved one.
 In general, listen deeply and with curiosity, and always take time to cool down before launching into any kind of argument.

-- Listen deeply and with curiosity: rather than thinking about what you are going to say next, listen with your full attention when your loved one is speaking
+- Listen deeply and with curiosity: Instead of thinking about what you are going to say next, listen with your full attention when your loved one is speaking.

-- Don’t use name-calling: it is never effective to call someone names.
-Make a rule in your conflicts to steer clear from this.
+- Don’t use name-calling: It is never effective to call someone names.
+Make a rule for yourself to steer clear of this.

-- Don’t use statements such as “always” or “never:” when we are angry, it can be too easy to make blanket statements.
+- Avoid statements such as “always” or “never:” When we are angry, it can be too easy to make blanket statements.
 Keep the appropriate nuance to avoid escalating an argument.

 Make Sure You’re Caring For Yourself, Too

-In general, when a loved one deals with significant mental illness, it can be scary, not to mention emotionally and physically draining.
+In general, when a loved one is dealing with a significant mental illness, it can be scary, not to mention emotionally and physically draining.
 Take time to practice emotional self-care.
-Focus on the basics: get enough sleep, get some movement/exercise that you enjoy, eat nutritious food, and drink enough water.
+Focus on the basics such as getting enough sleep, engaging in movement/exercise that you enjoy, eating nutritious food, and drinking enough water.

 Know When to Protect Yourself & Step Away

-There may come a time where you need to protect yourself and create distance in the relationship, or even end it.
+There may come a time when you need to protect yourself and create distance in the relationship, or even end it.
 This is something that you will need to determine for yourself, but specific concerns to take seriously include violence, continual boundary crossings, or any type of abuse.
-Again, having a therapist to discuss how to care for yourself will be helpful.
+Having a therapist to discuss how to care for yourself will be helpful.

-What if My Loved One Doesn’t Want Help?
+What If My Loved One With BPD Doesn’t Want Help?

 What Should I Do In an Emergency or Crisis?

-Persistent suicidal ideation or urges to self-harm are common symptoms in BPD.1 In this situation, it is best to either call a suicide or mental health hotline or bring the person to a local emergency department.
+Persistent suicidal ideation or urges to self-harm are common symptoms of BPD.1 If your loved one is currently engaging in or threatening these behaviors, it is best to either call a suicide or mental health hotline or bring the person to a local emergency department.
 In the United States, you can contact the National Suicide Prevention Hotline at 800-273-8255.

 It may be helpful to discuss this potential scenario with the person with BPD so they can be a part of designing a safety plan.
 This will allow them to have buy-in for any steps that you may take if they are having suicidal thoughts or actions.